Representing Family Members After The Loss Of A Loved One

 Proving Houston Wrongful Death Lawsuits

-Wrongful death cases, just like personal injury cases and medical malpractice cases, are based upon negligence.
+Wrongful death cases, just like personal injury cases, are based upon negligence.
 That is, the other party acted in a negligent manner and this behavior caused the accident that led to the wrongful death of your loved one.

 This means that to win a wrongful death lawsuit, your attorney may be expected to prove the four elements of negligence: